A Meaningless Cliché or a Powerful Resolution

-Pulling weeds is an endless chore that can aid in mental recovery when meditating on Scripture and keeping a song in your heart.
-Or, it can become a negative-packed hour or two that sucks life from your spirit, empowering bitterness and presenting a scowl to passersby.
+Pulling weeds in my yard is an endless chore that can aid in mental recovery if I meditate on Scripture while keeping a song in my heart.
+However, it can also become a negative-packed routine that drains life from my spirit, creating bitterness and presenting a scowl on my face to passersby.

-As I struggled with the chore recently, I became spellbound in negativity, dwelling on all I had lost, especially with the misfortune of my favorite neighbors moving away.
-My gaze wandered over to the empty home wishing to see a truck parked out front or the sounds of a deep “woof-woof” coming from inside the house, and even more than that to hear the little boy’s voice that would holler out, “Excuse me,” to get my attention.
+Struggling with the chore recently, I became spellbound in negativity, dwelling on all I had lost, especially the misfortune of my neighbors moving away.
+My gaze wandered over to the empty home wishing to see a truck parked out front or the sounds of a deep “woof-woof” coming from inside.
+And even more, to hear the little boy’s voice that would holler out, “Excuse me,” to get my attention.

-While misplaced in my pessimism, I saw a young woman round the corner of the street pushing a stroller weighed down with two little ones, and her hand grasping a leash with a chocolate colored doggie that seemed to know how to mind his manners.
-She stopped to greet me and informed me she was a new neighbor on the main road of my subdivision.
+While misplaced in my pessimism, I saw a young woman round the corner of the street pushing a stroller weighed down with two little ones, and a hand grasping the leash that kept a chocolate colored doggie in line, although he seemed to have very good manners.
+Stopping to introduce herself, she informed me she was a new neighbor on the main road of my subdivision.
 I’m not sure how sour the reception sounded but I did share the heartbreak of losing, now, three different neighbors since moving into our home just a year ago.
-As she continued her walk, my eyes caught sight of something that made me bow in shame.
+As she continued her walk, my eyes caught sight of something that made my head drop.

-Smack dab in my largest flower bed in the front lawn for the whole world to see, was my brightly colored sign: “thank you, Jesus”!
+Smack dab in my yard’s flower bed for the whole world to see, was my brightly colored sign: “Thank you, Jesus”!

 *1 I have found a friend in Jesus, He’s everything to me,